 Now, let’s explore what a workshop is and why you may be planning one soon.

 What is a workshop?

-The Community Tool Box describes a workshop as an “educational program designed to teach or introduce to participants practical skills, techniques, or ideas which they can then use in their work or their daily lives.”
+The Community Tool Box describes a workshop as an “educational program designed to teach or introduce to participants practical skills, techniques, or ideas which they can then use in their work or their daily lives”.
 The key here is practical.
-These events are less about textbook learning, and more about hands-on activities and take-home skills that can be applied right away.
+These events are less about textbook learning and more about hands-on activities and take-home skills you can apply right away.

 - Small (six to 15 people) and participatory.

 - Informal: they’re less likely to have a textbook or detailed syllabus than a “course.”

 - Time-limited and self-contained: they may take place over multiple sessions but aren’t usually as long as a college course or degree program.

 - They’re field-specific and taught by leaders with experience in that field.